mui/material-ui/docs/src/pages/components/buttons/buttons.md

 ## Buttons with icons and label

-Sometimes you might want to have icons for certain button to enhance the UX of the application as we recognize logos more easily than plain text.
+Sometimes you might want to have icons for certain buttons to enhance the UX of the application as we recognize logos more easily than plain text.
 For example, if you have a delete button you can label it with a dustbin icon.

 {{"demo": "pages/components/buttons/IconLabelButtons.js"}}

-## Icon Buttons
+## Icon button

 Icon buttons are commonly found in app bars and toolbars.